Yadheedhya06/Yadheedhya06/README.md

 # 💫 About Me:

-- 🔭 I’m currently contributing to **IQ GPT** an AI Search Engine tailored for crypto and will make it easier to query news, live data, and crypto concepts
+- 🔭 Currently focused on developing decentralized trading Agents in Pear Protocol and on-chain AI inference systems for crypto.

-- 🔭 I’m currently contributing to **IQ ATP** an agent tokenization platform that created Agents on Fraxtal chain and are autonomously integrated to Socials
+- 🔭 I’m currently contributing to **Pear Agent** an agent that performs autonomous Pair Trading on Pear Protocol with blackbox Strategy by team

-- 🌱 I’m currently mastering **Eliza, Agentic Frameworks, on-chain AI inference**
+- 🌱 Deeply engaged in mastering agentic frameworks, on-chain AI inference and DeFi Protocols

-- 👯 I’m looking to collaborate on **ML and AI projects**
+- 👯  Always eager to collaborate on innovative ML, AI, and blockchain projects.

-- 💬 Ask me about **Data science and ML**
+- 💬 Ask me about AI and advanced blockchain solutions.

 - ⚡ Fun fact **I'm not sarcastic.
 I mean it**